 Dissemination of results through journal publication, nursing grand rounds, and/or conference presentation(s) is expected.

 All publications and presentations must acknowledge the Stanford Nurse Alumnae Legacy Project Grant and the supporting institutional affiliations.

 Once awarded, SUSN Alumnae Legacy Projects are typically conducted and completed within a continuous one year period following appropriate administrative and Human Subjects Review approvals.

 Stanford University School of Nursing legacy proposal development & review process

-New SUSN Alumnae Legacy Project Grants are funded on an ongoing basis, as funds permit.
+New SUSN Alumnae Legacy Project Grants are funded on a biannual basis, as funds permit.
 The proposal development and submission process begins with an idea, question or issue that is congruent with the aims of the Legacy grants.

 Project purpose and aims

 Significance of the project